Your apartment isn’t the problem. Your storage is.

 Start With One Room, Not the Whole Apartment

 Small apartment storage ideas work best when you tackle one room at a time instead of trying to fix everything in a weekend.
 Start with whichever room frustrates you most, usually the closet or kitchen.
 Apply the vertical-first, multi-functional, damage-free filters above, and expand from there.
-A cluttered 500-square-foot apartment and an organized one hold the same amount of stuff; the difference is entirely in the system, not the square footage.
+You don’t need clever storage ideas for small apartments that require a contractor; you need a system.
+A cluttered 500-square-foot apartment holds the same amount of stuff as an organized one; the difference is entirely in the system, not the square footage.

-Next step: Want more ideas for small apartment decore ideas?
-Read our [How I Decorated My Apartment] next
+Next step: Want more ideas for decor ideas?
+Read our How I Decorated My Apartment

 Related Blogs: